cloudify-cosmo/docs.getcloudify.org/content/manager_webui/plugins-snapshots-page.md

 3. Enter the Snapshot ID.
 4. Click **Upload**.<br>
 5. If the snapshot is from a tenant-less environment, toggle on the relevant button.
-   * If your snapshot is from a Cloudify Manager that was created earlier than version 4.0, it is from a tenant-less environment.
+   * If your snapshot is from a Cloudify Manager instance that was created earlier than version 4.0, it is from a tenant-less environment.<br>

-    {{% gsNote title="Migrating Cloudify Manager Instances Earlier than v.4.0" %}}

-    To upgrade from Cloudify 3.x to Cloudify 4.x, you must migrate your Cloudify Manager.
-For more information, see the [Cloudify Manager 4.0 release notes](http://getcloudify.org/downloads/releasenotes/release-notes-4_0.html).
+     **Migrating Cloudify Manager Instances Earlier than v.4.0** To upgrade from Cloudify 3.x to Cloudify 4.x, you must migrate your Cloudify Manager.
+For more information, see the [Cloudify Manager 4.0 release notes](http://getcloudify.org/downloads/releasenotes/release-notes-4_0.html).<br>

-    {{% /gsNote %}}

-   * If you want to overwrite all content in the existing Cloudify Manager, toggle on the relevant button.
+   * If you want to overwrite all content in the existing Cloudify Manager, toggle the relevant button.

 6. The snapshot is restored and its details appear in the Snapshots table.